 • Neurodivergence isn’t something to “cure”.
 They concluded that neurodiversity makes communities stronger.

 Evelyn wrapped up the class by discussing how everyone has biases, but these shouldn’t influence how we treat others.
-These regular, intentional conversations about identity, difference, and bias are essential for creating cultures of belonging.

 We’d like to extend our heartfelt thanks to Evelyn Stevenson, Mo Kroening, and everyone at Sojourner Truth Academy for welcoming us into your school and showcasing how you bring belonging to life.
 Stay tuned for more insights into anti-bias education from AmazeWorks! ⭐